-If you have a bad wheel bearing, you’ll likely hear it first.
+If you have a bad wheel bearing, you’ll likely hear it before anything else.
 Depending on your car, this sound may vary, but people have described it as a whining, a grinding, or a grating.
 This noise likely gets louder as you accelerate.
 It also gets louder over time, so if you notice the sound at a squeak you likely have more time to get it replaced than someone who hears a dull roar.

 Other signs of a bad wheel bearing include feeling a lack of responsiveness in steering and sometimes even a pulling.
 You may also notice a shaking steering wheel.
 In short, bad wheel bearings are intensely uncomfortable.
-If you’ve noticed these symptoms while driving, then there are a few easy at home tests you can do to determine if a bad wheel bearing is the cause of your discomfort.
+If you’ve noticed these symptoms while driving, then there are a few easy at-home tests you can do to determine if a bad wheel bearing is the cause of your discomfort.

 Because of their long life span, wheel bearings will probably only need to be replaced once in the lifetime of a vehicle.

 The process of checking your wheel bearings isn’t overly difficult as long as you know how to use a jack.